Code012/Toy-UI-Library/README.md

 ## Part 4: Messaging Infrastructure

-Do not use `_WindowMessage` for anything except the layout root element.
+Do not use `_WindowMessage` for anything except the root window element.
 Nakst will clarify the concept of "layouts" in later chapters but I've noticed the above.